SergioPeterson/VoidFormer/README.md

-# Spanish-to-English Translation Model
+# English-to-Spanish Translation Model

 ## Overview

+This project is inspired by and follows the research outlined in the paper ["Attention Is All You Need"](https://arxiv.org/abs/1706.03762).
+It implements the Transformer architecture introduced in the paper, focusing on English-to-Spanish translation.

+## Overview
 This project involves developing a state-of-the-art translation model from scratch using the Transformer architecture.
-The focus is on Spanish-to-English translation, leveraging the attention mechanism to achieve high translation accuracy.
+The focus is on English-to-Spanish translation, leveraging the attention mechanism to achieve high translation accuracy.
 The project includes:

 - Custom model architecture design.
 - Hyperparameter tuning.